 - Performing the wrong medical procedure on a patient

-- Allowing bed sores or pressure sores to develop during an admission
+- Allowing bedsores (pressure sores) to develop during an admission

 - Failing to follow physician orders

-- Using outdated or broken equipment (wheelchairs, beds, tables, ect.)
+- Using outdated or broken equipment (wheelchairs, beds, tables, etc.)

 - Failing to protect patients from physical harm from intruders or staff